 A Social Security Disability Insurance (SSDI) hearing is a claimant’s last chance to present new evidence of their eligibility for benefits after receiving one or more denials from the Social Security Administration (SSA).
 Any appeals filed thereafter will be based on evidence submitted at or before the hearing.

 Evidence at an Atlanta SSDI hearing should be accurate and thorough, and it should be presented in a timely and persuasive manner.
-Working with an experienced Social Security disability law firm that understands the requirements for a successful claim can reduce some of the worry and help ensure that evidence supports your claim for benefits as effectively as possible.
+Working with an experienced hearing claims advocate who understands the requirements for a successful claim can reduce some of the worry and help ensure that evidence supports your claim for benefits as effectively as possible.

 At a disability hearing, vocational experts may be summoned by the SSA and allege that the claimant’s disabilities do not prevent them from maintaining gainful employment for at least a year or more.
 To succeed at an Atlanta SSDI hearing, the claimant and their legal advocate will need to present evidence to refute this assertion and demonstrate why their medical condition prevents them from working.
 Evidence in an SSDI hearing in Atlanta usually includes medical test results, records of hospital visits, and the testimonies of other vocational experts.